lupyuen/lupyuen.github.io/src/tftp2.md

 [(Watch the Demo on YouTube)](https://youtu.be/ABpi2ABln5o)

 Yep it works: No more TFTP Timeouts!

-And it's so much faster!
+And it's so much faster: NuttX boots in 20 seconds!

-TODO: Why does it work?
-Dropped UDP Packets?
-We should check with Wireshark
+But why?
+We do a little research...

 # Anyone Else Seeing This?